 A drama based on the true-life experiences of four combat photographers capturing the final days of apartheid in South Africa.

 A profile of the noted and extraordinarily cheerful veteran New York City fashion photographer.

-Two documentary filmmakers chronicle their time in Sonagchi, Calcutta and the relationships they developed with children of prostitutes who work the city’s notorious red light district.
+Two documentary filmmakers chronicle their time in Sonagchi, Calcutta, and the relationships they developed with the children of prostitutes who work the city’s notorious red-light district.